epicentre-msf/outbreak-tools-demo/README.md

 ## Exercise 3: Analysis

-We’ve decided to add some analyses to the `outcome` file.
+We’ve decided to add some analyses on `outcome` (Type of discharge) to the linelist.

 - Open the setup `setup_measles_base_ex3.xlsb` in the `setup` folder.